Collateralized debt obligations are complex financial products that bundle multiple bonds and loans into single securities.

 Individual investors cannot easily buy CDOs.
-However, the 2008 financial crisis and subsequent recession revealed the interconnected nature of markets, as well as how losses on Wall Street could have widespread ripple effects on the broader economy.
+However, the 2008 financial crisis and subsequent recession revealed the interconnected nature of markets, as well as how losses on Wall Street can have ripple effects on the broader economy.

 How Do CDOs Work?

-“Collateral” in finance is the security that lenders accept in return for borrowed money.
-In collateralized debt obligations, the collateral is the payments from the underlying loans and bonds.
+“Collateral” in finance is a term that refers to the security that lenders may require in return for lending money.
+In collateralized debt obligations, the collateral are the payments from the underlying loans, bonds, and other types of debt.

 CDOs are considered derivatives since their prices are derived from the performance of the underlying bonds and loans.
 The institutional investors who tend to hold CDOs may collect the repayments from the original borrowers in the securities.